bonitasoft/bonita-doc/md/workspaces-and-repositories.md

 **Note:** For Enterprise, Performance, Efficiency, and Teamwork editions only.
 :::

-This page explains how to use a shared repository so that several people can collaborate on process design.
+This page explains how to use a shared project so that several people can collaborate on process design.

-## Workspaces and repositories
+## Workspaces and projects

 A workspace is a directory where Bonita Studio stores working files related to process design.
 When you install Bonita Studio, a workspace is created automatically.

-A local repository is a directory within your workspace.
+A project is a directory within your workspace.
 You can use local repositories to organize your work efficiently, for example by separating processes that do not interact.

-A team repository is a shared repository on a Subversion (SVN) or Git server that is used by the team collaborating on developing a process.
+A team project is a shared project on a Subversion (SVN) or Git server that is used by the team collaborating on developing a process.
-A shared repository has typical code management features: locks (SVN only), synchronization, versioning.
+A shared project has typical code management features: locks (SVN only), synchronization, versioning.
-Your workspace contains your local copy of the shared repository, which is synchronized with the shared repository on the SVN or Git server.
+Your workspace contains a local copy of the project, which is synchronized with the remote SVN or Git server.
-Note that the values of the process configurations (such as parameters) will not be synchronized on the remote repository, to allow each Studio to have its own configuration.
+Note that the values of the _Local_ process configurations (such as parameters) will not be synchronized on the remote repository, to allow each Studio to have its own configuration.
+You can use another environment for shared configurations (Qualificatio, Production or custom environments).

 ### Switch workspace